sudipshourja/cctv-cloud-vms-software/README.md

 - Analytics system powered by AI for insightful surveillance data analysis.

 ## Targeted Audience
-Our software is ideal for businesses where security is a crucial aspect of their operations, as well as remote properties and homes that require extended retention periods for playback footage.
+This software is an ideal solution for businesses with a distributed operational footprint, offering seamless integration, extended retention capabilities, and efficient access to playback footage and live stream.
+It addresses the unique challenges of managing surveillance across multiple locations, providing a secure, accessible, and scalable solution with maximum cost effectivity for businesses with diverse operational landscapes.

 ## Frequently Asked Question
 Go to this link to see [FAQs](FAQs.md)

 ## Contact
 **Sudip Adhikary**
-Cloud Software Developer
+Streaming Software Developer
 Hasan Lane, Dattapara, Tongi, Gazipur, Bangladesh
-Email: sudipshourja@gmail.com
+Email: sudipshourja@gmail.com, adhikary15-5582@diu.edu.bd
 Cell: +8801775624505